Is the Sabbath Worth Keeping?

-Not long afterwards, they discovered that the White House Seventh-day Adventist church in Tennessee was near their home.
+Not long afterward, they discovered that the White House Seventh-day Adventist church in Tennessee was near their home.
 They watched online and were impressed with Pastor McKenzie’s Biblical sermons.
-Before long they were attending in person.
-About the same time, Marc left his job because of harassment he was receiving for being a Christian.
+Soon after, they began attending in person.
+At about the same time, Marc left his job because of harassment he was receiving for being a Christian.

 Then one Sabbath after potluck, he told the pastor about his need for work.
 They prayed together that God would lead Marc to the right job.
 “Just a couple of days later, I got a new job,” Marc smiles.
 “And there are no Sabbath issues at this job!
 God provided exactly what I needed!”